cyb3erasad/beginners-project/README.md

 ### 1️⃣5️⃣ Nurse Management System
 A **C language project** that manages nurses in a hospital system:
 - View all nurses 👩‍⚕️
-- Manage availability
+- Add new nurses
 - Book nurse shifts
+- generate bill

 **Tech Used:** C
 **Type:** Console Application